Lokeshreddya31/Ex-2--NN/README.md

 Data is almost never perfect: a preprocessing phase has to take care of missing features, uncorrelated data and, as we are going to see soon, scaling.<BR>
 Perceptron requires linearly separable samples to achieve convergence.
 The math of Perceptron. <BR>
 If we represent samples as vectors of size n, where ‘n’ is the number of its features, a Perceptron can be modeled through the composition of two functions.
-The first one f(x) maps the input features  ‘x’  vector to a scalar value, shifted by a bias ‘b’ f(x)=w.x+b
+The first one f(x) maps the input features  ‘x’  vector to a scalar value, shifted by a bias ‘b’. f(x)=w.x+b
  <BR>
 A threshold function, usually Heaviside or sign functions, maps the scalar value to a binary output: